dxos/dxos/docs/content/composer/README.md

   Agent<-.->AliceDesktop
 ```

 The syncing connections will re-adjust themselves as devices come on and offline.
-For instance, if Bob's desktop goes offline, his smartphone will connect to either Alice's desktop or smartphone in order to stay up-to-date.
+If Bob's desktop goes offline his smartphone will connect to either Alice's desktop or smartphone in order to stay up-to-date.

 The use of an [Agent](../guide/tooling/cli/agent.md) is optional.
 Agents provide availability if all other devices are offline, but aren't required otherwise.